Understanding inbox and channel settings

 You can create new rules for an inbox right from the Rules section of that inbox's settings.

-Click Add rule to add a new rule for conversations in this inbox.
+Click Add a rule to add a new rule for conversations in this inbox.

 Select one of our rule templates to start building your rule.

 Teammate access section

-In this section you can choose to make the inbox public to everyone on the team, or you can choose Select which teammates have access.
+In this section you can choose to make the inbox public to everyone in the Workspace, or you can choose Select which teammates have access.
 If you select this option, you can use the dropdown menu to select which teammates have access to this inbox.

 Inbox Settings section

 Front offers a variety of inbox-level settings that allow you to customize different workflows for different inboxes.

 Choose a color to help you quickly visually reference this inbox.
 Your inbox’s color will appear to the left of the inbox's name in your sidebar and at the top of any conversation in that inbox.

 You'll also see this inbox's color represented in the conversation list when working outside of the inbox itself (such as in your Assigned to me or Shared with me folders, or when viewing all conversations within a tag).
 Quickly identify a conversation's inbox by looking at the colored indicator at the top right corner of the conversation preview.

 Make inbox visible in the analytics